scheehan/http_auth_error_handling_with_htmx/README.md

 Both solutions generally allow to achieve similar outcome.
 By captures HTTP return client error responses from server, allows more granular use case control and error handles.
 Personally i'll lay towards hx-target-[error] to impplement as its given much more dynamic and flexiblity in adjusting and finetune whenever there is new requirement arises.
-Anyway, these are the 2 approaches able to help when need to have more granular control when comes to error handling.
+Despite response-error got alter, these are the 2 approaches able to help when need to have more granular control when comes to error handling.

 ## Install